aklinker1/webext-core/packages/isolated-element/README.md

 # `@webext-core/isolated-element`

-Isolate content script UI's styles from the parent page.
-Supports all browsers (Chrome, Firefox, Safari)
+Isolate content script UI's styles from the parent page and control event bubbling to the host page.
+Supports all browsers (Chrome, Firefox, Safari).

 ```bash
 pnpm i @webext-core/isolated-element